-If you're dragging around and want more energy in your life, the first place to look is your thought life.
+Want more energy?
+The first place to look is your thought life.

-Being single, you have a lot of time to think, right?
-Sometimes your thoughts are constructive, but more often they're destructive.
-Thoughts or patterns of thinking, generally fall into three categories: neutral, energy builders, and energy drainers.
+Sometimes your thoughts are constructive, but too often they're destructive.
+Thoughts, or patterns of thinking, generally fall into three categories: neutral, energy builders, and energy drainers.

 Energy draining thoughts include: